Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-1182-nonchucked_upload_api_design.md

 #### Background

 Chunked uploads are useful when dealing with large files.
 The overhead of the chunked upload process is not ideal for small files.
-In addition, AWS S3 documentation requires that multipart uploads be greater than 5mb.

 #### Proposal